tasinhoque/qwizdom-frontend/README.md

   - Make the top line of the card rounded
 - Remove Time filter from dashboard
 - Add Upload cover photo button (remove the text), basic quiz creation page
+- Keep "Stage 1" title outside of the stage card

 ## Major tasks